mattrips/scratchPad/ProtocolConformance 200703.md

 implementation is determined.

-## 1.6 Set of Protocol Witnesses
+## 1.6 Set of Witnesses

-Given a declaration that a type conforms to a protocol, the protocol witness for the conformance is the set consisting of the protocol witness for each declared requirement of the protocol.
-Inherited requirements of a protocol are irrelevant to determination of a protocol witness set.
+Given a declaration that a type conforms to a protocol, the protocol witness that are the conformance is the set consisting of the witness for each declared requirement of the protocol.
+Inherited requirements of a protocol are irrelevant to determining a witness set.

 There is only one protocol witness set for a protocol conformance declaration.
 Such set is immutable, and is not subject to replacement.